 While that sounds laughable, there are actually a bunch of products out there that make it totally possible.
 With the right gear, you can definitely take your baby on a hike—even a long one.
 Even better?
 Your baby will probably love it.
 They get to be outside, they stay close to you, and there’s so much for them to do and experience.

 The following products make hiking a realistic and comfortable experience for the whole family—even the tiniest members.

 A great baby carrier is an essential if you plan on hiking with your baby.
 Strollers or wagons aren’t going to cut it (unless the path is clear and incline-free), and you can’t safely hike while holding baby in your arms.
 A carrier keeps baby snug against your body, holds them safely, and frees up your arms so that you have full mobility.

 The Ergobaby Omni 360 is one of the best options out there because it’s comfortable and really versatile.
 It offers all carry positions, whether you want them inward, forward facing, on your back, or on your hip, and it grows with your baby from seven pounds to 45 pounds.

 The mesh is really breathable and soft so that baby doesn’t overheat in there, and the shoulder straps are padded nicely to feel good on you.
 The padded lumbar back support is also great and very supportive.
 I love how easy it is to get baby in and out, and it even has a little hood feature to hide baby if want to cover their head.
 I’ve worn this while hiking with my daughter, and we were both comfortable and happy the entire time.

-Ergobaby Omni 360 All-Position Baby Carrier for Newborn to Toddler with Lumbar Support and Cool Air Mesh (7-45 Pounds), Carbon Grey
+Ergobaby Omni 360 All-Position Baby Carrier for Newborn to Toddler with Lumbar Support & Cool Air Mesh (7-45 Lb), Carbon Grey

 The Ergobaby is versatile and comfortable for everyone.